bzeiss/hearcal/README.md

    * Select your new preset.
    * Listen to high-quality reference tracks and begin mixing.
 Your monitoring environment is now optimized for the unique combination of your headphones and your personal hearing.

+7. Personal adjustments to translation

+This is only a starting point.
+If you figure out, that a boost in a specific area due the corrected target curve leads to dull mixes in a specific frequency area when listening on different monitoring system, you need to adjust the equalization or the target curve down in that area and vice-versa for better translation.
+This tool and the target curve will not give you the ideal solution, but just *maybe* a better starting point.